gabriellabueno/gabriellabueno/README.md

 - Systems Analysis and Development Student  ( 5/6 )

 - Bachelor's in Psychology

-- Currently working as a freelancer in Technical Support
+- Freelancer in Technical Support

 - Open to internships, freelance gigs, or tech partnerships.